 These deductions reduce their net profit to $102,750, saving them $4,140 in taxes for the year ($17,250 x 24%)!

 What About Self-Employment Tax?

 As a traditional employee, you are only responsible for half of the Social Security and Medicare taxes (FICA) and your employer is responsible for the other half.
-As an independent contractor, you are considered both the employee and the employer, so you are responsible for the entire 15.3% FICA taxes up to $142,800 in wages and net earnings for 2021.
+As an independent contractor, you are considered both the employee and the employer, so you are responsible for the entire 15.3% FICA taxes up to the FICA wage maximum.
 Using our example above and shown on line 12 of the schedule SE below, this relief vet will owe $14,518 in self-employment taxes.

 Self employment tax= (Net Profit x .9235) x 15.3%

 The IRS does allow you to deduct the employer’s portion of self-employment taxes.
 The deduction is 50% of self-employment taxes paid, or $7,259 in this example and this is reported on line 14 of Schedule 1.